cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Read_QC/PRJNA513845-eDNA/README.md

 ![FastQC Length Distribution](sequence_length_distribution.png "FastQC Length Distribution")

 You can also see that the first pair of reads [in the SRA](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR8423864) match what I show above (in the "Reads" Tab).
-The "Metadata" tab migth look like it has equal sized reads, but you can click "Legend" to see the average and standard deviation indicates noticable variation.
+The "Metadata" tab also shows variable read length.

 I can see how the forward primer for the F230 amplicon (with reference to [Gibson et al. 2015](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0138432)) matches the beginning of COI reference sequence [MT433998.1](https://www.ncbi.nlm.nih.gov/nucleotide/MT433998.1), starting after the underlined sequence in the [Singer et al. 2019 paper](https://www.nature.com/articles/s41598-019-42455-9).